cYbercOsmOnauT/phpBB_Vagrant/README.md

                       root            mysql
         devdb         devdb           devdb

-- *FTP access* is not needed because all saves inside the *work directory* is automatically inside the *Docroot* of the VM.
+- *FTP access* is not needed because all saves inside the *work directory* are automatically inside the *Docroot* of the VM.

 - *XDebug* is provided on **Port 9000** with **Remote Connect back** and the **IDEKey Vagrant**